5.3.2. Causing a Node to Leave or Join a Cluster

 Causing a node to leave a cluster does not remove the cluster configuration information from that node, and the node still appears in the cluster node display with a status of

-.
-For information on deleting the node entirely from the cluster configuration, see Section 5.3.4, “Deleting a Member from a Cluster”
+Not a cluster member.
+For information on deleting the node entirely from the cluster configuration, see Section 5.3.4, “Deleting a Member from a Cluster”.

 To cause a node to leave a cluster, perform the following steps.
 This shuts down the cluster software in the node.
 Making a node leave a cluster prevents the node from automatically joining the cluster when it is rebooted.

-along the top of the cluster display.
+- From the cluster-specific page, click on Nodes along the top of the cluster display.
 This displays the nodes that constitute the cluster.
-This is also the default page that appears when you click on the cluster name beneath from the menu on the left side of the
+This is also the default page that appears when you click on the cluster name beneath Manage Clusters from the menu on the left side of the luci Homebase page.

-Select the function from the menu at the top of the page.
+- Select the Leave Cluster function from the menu at the top of the page.
 This causes a message to appear at the top of the page indicating that the node is being stopped.